purebordem/Cres-Svelte-Tron/README.md

 ## Known Issues
 ### Previous version of app sent to touch panel (always one revision behind)
-Currently the CH5-Utlities responsible for creaing the `.ch5z` file grab the previously compiled app...despite the fact the files are overwritten (still figuring that one out...)
+Currently CH5-Utlities, responsible for creaing the `.ch5z` file, grabs the previously compiled files...despite the fact the files are overwritten (still figuring that one out...)
 * Workaround - Rebuild the app again.
 If using live reload, edit a file and re-save.